Create an approval flow that requires everyone to approve

 If you haven't created a connection to SharePoint or Office 365 previously, follow the instructions when you're prompted to sign in.

-On the top left of the screen, select Create > Build your own.
+On the top left of the screen, select My flows > New > Automated-from blank.

 Select New step, add another Office 365 Get manager (V2) action, and then add the Mail token to the User (UPN) box.